List of school districts in Missouri

 This is an alphabetical list of school districts in Missouri, sorted first by the state supervisors of instruction regions, the counties each region serves, and then alphabetically.

 Many districts have the letters "C" or "R" in their name, followed by a numeral.
 These stand for "consolidated" (merged through consent of voters) and "reorganized" (merged by the state), respectively, with number indicating the historical order of the merger.

-All school districts in Missouri are independent governments.
-The state does not have public school systems dependent on another layer of government.
+All school districts, except for one, in Missouri were independent governments as of 2022.
+As of 2022 the state had one public school system dependent on another layer of government; it runs the Normandy Schools Collaborative.
+The U.S. Census Bureau stated: "This is expected to be temporary, and the school district will revert to a fully local elected board by the end of 2024."

 History

 In 1900 there were 10,499 school districts, the highest ever such number in the state.

 In 2023 there were 518 school districts in the state.